jamdis/buffy-ml/README.md

 # buffy-ml
-An attempt to generate Buffy The Vampire Slayer stories using machine learning
+An attempt to generate Buffy The Vampire Slayer stories using machine learning.

+Let's see how it goes.